blacklanternsecurity/bbot/docs/how_it_works.md

 ![traditional-workflow](https://github.com/blacklanternsecurity/bbot/assets/20261699/aa7cb6ac-6f88-464a-8069-0d534cecfd2b)

-## What It **_Is_**
+## Recursion

-Instead, BBOT works recursively, treating each new individual piece of data as an opportunity to find even more.
-When it finds something, it feeds it back into the machine and uses it to fuel the discovery process.
-It continues to churn like this until there is no new data to discover.
+Recursion is at the heart of BBOT's design.
+Each newly-discovered piece of data is fed it back into the machine, fueling the discovery process.
+This continues until there is no new data to discover.

 ![bbot-workflow](https://github.com/blacklanternsecurity/bbot/assets/20261699/1b56c472-c2c4-41b5-b711-4b7296ec7b20)